Farnesol

 Farnesol is a natural 15-carbon organic compound which is an acyclic sesquiterpene alcohol.
 Under standard conditions, it is a colorless liquid.
 It is hydrophobic, and thus insoluble in water, but miscible with oils.
 As the pyrophosphate ester, farnesol is a precursor to many terpenes and terpenoids.
 It is a constitutional isomer of Nerolidol.

 Uses

 Farnesol is present in many essential oils such as citronella, neroli, cyclamen, lemon grass, tuberose, rose, musk, balsam, and tolu.
 It is used in perfumery to emphasize the odors of sweet, floral perfumes.
 It enhances perfume scent by acting as a co-solvent that regulates the volatility of the odorants.
 It is especially used in lilac and peony perfumes.
+Its aroma is described as "fresh, sweet, linden flower, floral, angelica, dry".
 Farnesol and its ester derivatives are important precursors for a variety of other compounds used as fragrances and vitamins.

 Cosmetics

 Farnesol is used as a deodorant in cosmetic products.
 Farnesol is subject to restrictions on its use in perfumery, because some people may become sensitised to it.